Benign Overfitting in Time Series Linear Models with Over-Parameterization: Non-asymptotic risk analysis

-We present an analysis of excess risk of the interpolation estimator.
-Subsequently, we provide a sufficient condition on the covariance matrices of the covariate for the excess risk to converge to zero.
+We present a non-asymptotic analysis of the excess risk of the interpolation estimator.
+Subsequently, we provide a sufficient condition on the covariance matrices of the covariates for the excess risk to converge to zero.